livechat/chat-window-android/README.md

    }
 ```

-## UI Customization
+## UI customization

-While chat appearance and language settings are managed through the Agent App, you can customize how errors are displayed to users
+While chat appearance and language settings are managed through the Agent App, you can customize error view when chat cannot be loaded.

 ### Localizing text

 You can localize and change the text displayed in the error view by overriding string resources in your app's `strings.xml`.
-All strings can be found [here](https://github.com/livechat/chat-window-android/blob/master/ChatSDK/src/main/res/values/strings.xml)
+All strings can be found [here](https://github.com/livechat/chat-window-android/blob/master/chat-sdk/src/main/res/values/strings.xml)

 ### Custom error view

 To completely change the error view, you can also override the default one by including `live_chat_error_layout.xml` in your app's layout resources.
-> **Note:** Your custom view must contain a `View` with `live_chat_error_button` id
+> **Note:** Your custom view must contain a `View` with `live_chat_error_button` id when using `LiveChat.getInstance().show()`

 ### Customizing Activity